ShahdFayezNegm/Medical-RAG-Assistant/README.md

 ## 5. Build the FAISS Index

-If the FAISS index needs to be rebuilt:
+If the index needs to be rebuilt:

 ```powershell
 python build_faiss.py
 ```

-## 6. Run the Evaluation
+## 6. Run Evaluation

 ```powershell
 python tests/test_evaluation.py
 ```

-Expected benchmark for the current tested version:
+Expected benchmark for the tested evaluation set:

 ```text
 Hit@1: 3/4 (75.00%)